 In analysis of PET studies, hematocrit is often needed in conversion of blood radioactivity concentrations to plasma concentrations, and vice versa.

-Hematocrit is usually lower in the smaller vessels in tissue than in the large veins or arteries from where the blood samples are taken.
+Hematocrit is usually lower in the smaller vessels in tissue than in the large veins or arteries from where the blood samples are withdrawn.
 The spleen is an exception; hematocrit in splenic blood is usually almost two times higher than in arterial blood.
 Otherwise, microvessel haematocrit may be less than half of the systemic haematocrit.
 In microvessels with diameter <100 µm the RBC velocity is higher than the velocity of plasma (Fahraeus, 1928); in addition to this vessel Fahraeus effect, the heterogeneity of blood velocity leads to network Fahraeus effect.
 It should be noted that Fahraues effect does not affect to the O2 delivery to the tissue, because that is dependent on the flow fraction of RBCs, which in practise is the same as the HCT in larger vessels (Pries et al., 1986).
 Yet, short capillary transit time may limit O2 diffusion, because oxygen in RBC does not equilibrate with tissue, at least in working muscle (Honig & Gayeski, 1993).
 Conditions that elevate skeletal muscle blood flow increase capillary HCT, increasing RBC surface area-to-capillary luminal surface area, which augments O2 diffusing capacity (Kindig et al., 2002).

 Labelled human serum albumin ([62Cu]-HSA-DTS, [62Cu]-NEB, [18F]-AlF-NEB, etc), can be used as a plasma-pool imaging agent, and oxygen-15 labelled carbon monoxide, [15O]CO, as a erythrocyte imaging agent.
 Together these PET tracers can be used to determine the regional hematocrit and regional/large-vessel hematocrit ratio.